 Though children are unable to stay overnight, they can visit friends and relatives they may have on the programme.
 Yeldall has a range of facilities that children can engage with during their visit including playing pool, table tennis, using the swimming pool, watching television, playing the latest games console, playing with musical instruments etc. They are also able to go for walks and utilize the 38 acres of land surrounding Yeldall.

-Yeldall has one aftercare house in the local community, with a second due to open imminently.
+Yeldall has four aftercare houses in the local community.
 The aftercare team has been strengthened in 2015, and we are developing more work in this area.
-In cooperation with other local services we offer aftercare support groups, and former clients are encouraged to take part in the clients' own receovery meeting here at Yeldall Manor.
+In cooperation with other local services we offer aftercare support groups, and former clients are encouraged to take part in the clients' own recovery meeting here at Yeldall Manor.
 Clients are also offered the opportunity to continue meeting with the counsellor that they worked with while on the first- and second-stage programmes.

 Throughout the leaving process, a staff member is present with the client.
 The client also completes a Leaving Checklist with the Staff member.
 A leaving plan is formulated with the resident and they will also be offered Nalaxone.
 Clients always leave with an information leaflet outlining places to stay and where to receive help in the surrounding area.
 Harm reduction information is given to all clients throughout the treatment programme, during both 1:1 Counselling sessions and in Educational Workshops.
 Literature is given to all clients leaving the service early.
 Attendance at AA/NA support groups are advised and a list of their locations is available.